aryamanpandu/AWS-Notes/Amazon Web Services (AWS) CCP Notes.md

 - Runs command on an entire fleet of servers.
 - Install the SSM agent onto the systems we control.
 	- **SSM Session Manager**: allows to start secure shell on your EC2 or on-premises server.
 		- No SSH access, bastion hosts, or SSH keys needed.
-No port 22 needed either
+No port 22 needed either.

 ### Global Infrastructure Section

 #### Amazon Route 53
 - Managed Domain Name System (DNS)
 - Routing policies